 A use case where a single hierarchy makes sense is a white-labeled product such as an insurance policy.
 The number of pages and components needed to describe the policy is likely the same regardless of the visitor's language or location.
 Regional affiliate companies offering the same policy can enter content in their own language and serve it under their own brand.

 This structure consists of separate website trees, one for each language.
 One site tree for English, another for German and so on.
 This effectively duplicates some pages but allows completely customized local content.

 This option is best suited when less than 75% of total website content is multilingual.
-This option is also optimal when the content for each language is managed by separate teams or the organization of the website for each language differs.
+This option is also optimal when the content for each language is managed by separate teams or the site is organized differently for each language.